learn-academy-2023-india/pig-latin-antelchay-ichaelmay/README.md

 - Can hit the submit button
 - Can see the words that begin with a vowel translated to Pig Latin and rendered to the page (e.g. appleway)

+**OUR PLAN**
+- by using a built in method add -way to the array as needed.

 **Story 2**: In order to see English words converted to Pig Latin, as the user of the application, I need to see words that have "qu" in the first syllable translated by moving all the consonants and the "u" to the end and adding "ay".

 **Branch:** qu-functionality